JavaOnAutobahn/spring-petclinic/readme.md

 ## Running jQAssistant / Neo4J locally

-After shuting down the web application server, you can start jQAssistant with this Maven:
+After shuting down the web application server, you can start jQAssistant with this Maven command:
 ```
 	./mvnw jqassistant:server
 ```